STEMFORALL 2024 WORKSHOP

 Project supervisors:

-Alex Iosevich and Anuraag Kumar
+Alex Iosevich, Matthew Dannenberg, and Anuraag Kumar

 Project description: We are going to study random walks on graphs using Markov chain methods.
 The goal is to determine accurate distributions of hitting times.